Home → Frequently Asked Questions

 What are the penalties for failure to comply with the Freedom of Access Act?

-A state government agency or local government entity whose officer or employee commits a willful violation of the FOAA commits a civil violation for which a forfeiture of not more than $500 may be adjudged.
+A state government agency or local government entity whose officer or employee commits a willful violation is subject to a fine of not more than $500 for the first violation; a fine of not more than $1,000 for a civil violation that was committed not more than 4 years after a previous adjudication of a violation by an officer or employee of the same state government agency or local government entity; or a fine of not more than $2,000 for a civil violation committed not more than 4 years after 2 or more previous adjudications of a civil violation by an officer or employee of the same state government agency or local government entity.
 1 M.R.S. § 410 Under the current law, there are no criminal penalties for failure to comply with a request for public records.
 It is a Class D crime to intentionally remove, alter, or destroy documents belonging to a state office.
 1 M.R.S. § 452

 What is the Public Access Ombudsman?